caksoylar/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 #### Vendor Directory

-Boards no longer need to live in a parent directory named after the architecture of the board (.e.g `boards/arm`), and should instead be placed in a vendor/designer named directory (e.g. `boards/mycompany`).
+Boards no longer need to live in a parent directory named after the architecture of the board (.e.g `boards/arm`), and should instead be placed in a vendor/designer named directory (e.g. `boards/my_company`).

 #### Write a `board.yml`

 In your board's folder, next to other files such as `<your_board>.dts`, add a file called `board.yml`.
-The contents of this file should have the following shape:
+This file should have the following structure:

 ```yml title="board.yml"
 board: